-Students may be withdrawn from lessons and placed in the ISLA, which is the school's internal exclusion centre.
-The provision for this sanction is 2pm - 6 pm only.
-Some examples of behaviour which may lead to an internal isolation are:
+Students may be withdrawn from lessons and placed with a senior member of staff on an alternative campus.
+Some examples of behaviour which may lead to an internal exclusion are:

 - consistently disrupting teaching and learning

+- multiple standards concerns

 - behaviour which contravene the schools Climate for Learning Policy

 - rudeness towards a member of staff

 - failure to attend after school detention

 - refusal to accept the code of conduct

 - persistent bullying

 - harassment, including racist, sexist or homophobic abuse

 - smoking

 - incorrect school uniform

 - swearing

 - damage to property

+- defiance

-Parents will always be informed of internal isolation by the most relevant member of staff Students will work in isolation under supervision.
+Parents will always be informed of internal exclusion by the most relevant member of staff Students will work in isolation under supervision.
 They will